Evolutionary Site Redesign (ESR) – Small, quick steps – Data driven

 - Ease: How much effort will it take to launch this test?

 And if the hypothesis shows a loss?
 Then that is still a valuable learning, remember to fail small and fast!

 We find that the main drawback in incremental testing is obtaining significant results.
 Kraken Data generally sees about a 50% success rate with A/B tests that are clear winners, so test throughput is important in identifying potential site improvements.
 Our programs are designed to facilitate smooth conversion rate optimisation programs that gather pace and complexity as they progress.

 Most businesses underestimate the skill and experience required to run a CRO program correctly.
 A complete site redesign will always need a diverse and deep knowledge of a number of skills, but if you don’t understand A/B testing, you will find it as complicated as the redesign.
 We have run thousands of tests and can differentiate between good tests and ones that are likely to have little reward for effort.

-If you would like to hear more or want to chat about how we can help you on the optimisation journey, please contact us on 1300 615 388 or use the form below.
+If you would like to hear more or want to chat about how we can help you on the optimisation journey, please contact us on 1300 615 388 or use our contact form.
 We love talking about optimisation!